 The Shingle Creek Golf Club is situated about 13 minutes away from both SeaWorld and Universal Studios, and only a mile away from the Orange County Convention Center.
 It’s located at 9939 Universal Boulevard, adjacent to the AAA Four-Diamond Rosen Shingle Creek resort.

-The 18-hole Shingle Creek course, named for the creek that winds through the course, had the distinction of being the “Best Golf Course in Orlando” in 2015, by Golf Orlando Florida.
+The 18-hole Shingle Creek course, named for the creek that winds through the course, had the distinction of being the “Best Golf Course in Orlando” in 2015, to Golf Orlando Florida.
 Not content to rest on its laurels, it was redesigned in 2016 by Arnold Palmer Golf Design.
 The course is noted for “undulating” fairways – giving golfers quite a few strategies to get onto the greens.

 For those interested in the history of golf, the DubsDread Golf Course, a municipal course owned by the city of Orlando, has been a fixture in Orlando since 1924.
 It was given the name DubsDread because “dub” was the nickname for novice golfers.

 The course was renovated in 2008 to reflect modern sensibilities – improving the environmental impact and also improving course drainage and playability.
-However, you’ll still be walking on the fairways that Sam Snead, Ben Hogan and Babe Didrickson walked, back when the Orlando Open was held here.
+However, you’ll still be walking on the fairways that Sam Snead, Ben Hogan, and Babe Didrickson walked, back when the Orlando Open was held here.

 DubsDread is noted for its narrow fairways and “postage stamp” style greens with plenty of bunkers to make it even more challenging.
 While there, check out their GolfBoards instead of golf carts!